Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Traditional Image Watermarking

-Extending HiDDeN, StegaStamp~\cite{tancik2020stegastamp} specifically addresses the watermark embedding challenging scenario of physical transmission by incorporating differentiable image perturbations that closely approximate distortions from real photography.
-Zhang et al.~\cite{zhang2019robust} proposed RivaGAN, based on an encoder-decoder architecture.
-It adds two main strategies: an attention mechanism and a dual-adversary design.
-The attention mechanism learns where to hide different bits based on image content, unlike previous methods that uses simple merging.
-To improve invisibility and strength, the model considers two types of adversaries-one aims to keep image quality, and the other focuses on removing the watermark.
-This forces the encoder to create more resilient concealment.
-Additionally, numerous innovative training strategies and model designs have been developed in this domain.
-For example, to alleviate the detrimental impacts of unknown distortions on the embedded watermark, adversarial training is utilized in~\cite{luo2020distortion}.
-Fernandez et al.~\cite{fernandez2022watermarking} proposed to employ self-supervised learning for watermarking, illustrating the effectiveness of embedding marks and binary information directly into the latent spaces of pre-trained self-supervised DINO~\cite{caron2021emerging}.
+Building on HiDDeN, StegaStamp~\cite{tancik2020stegastamp} specifically targets the challenging scenario of physical transmission by introducing differentiable image perturbations that closely approximate distortions arising from real-world photography.
+RivaGAN, proposed by Zhang et al.~\cite{zhang2019robust}, adopts an encoder–decoder structure with an attention mechanism for content-aware bit embedding.
+A dual-adversary framework jointly optimizes visual fidelity and resistance to watermark removal.
+Beyond these works, a range of innovative training strategies and model designs have emerged to further improve watermarking robustness.
+For instance, Luo \textit{et al.}~\cite{luo2020distortion} leverage adversarial training to counteract the detrimental effects of unknown distortions on embedded messages.
+Similarly, self-supervised learning has been employed to embed marks and binary information directly into the latent spaces of pre-trained self-supervised models such as DINO~\cite{caron2021emerging}, demonstrating the potential of latent-space representations for enhancing quality.